Attorneys

 Counsel

-Julian is a trial and appellate attorney who focuses on white collar criminal defense and business litigation.
-In the past several years he has represented clients in two high-profile criminal trials and has also represented clients in entertainment, publishing, banking, and other industries in complex commercial and IP matters.
-Julian is a member of the Federal Bar Council’s Program Committee and Second Circuit Courts Committee and a former chair of the FBC’s First Decade Committee.
+Julian is a trial and appellate attorney focused on white collar criminal defense, complex business litigation, and entertainment law.
+In recent years, he has represented clients in several high-profile criminal trials, including against federal charges of insider trading and political corruption.
+In his civil practice, Julian has represented clients in entertainment, publishing, banking, and other industries in complex commercial and IP matters before courts and arbitrators.
+Julian’s appellate practice includes appeals from criminal convictions and a wide range of civil matters.

 Representative Matters

-• Represented recording artist Lizzo in a breach of contract action concerning the COVID-related cancellation of a music festival, resulting in complete victory on summary judgment.
+• Represented recording artist Lizzo in a breach of contract action concerning the COVID-related cancellation of a music festival, resulting in complete victory on summary judgment and full affirmance on appeal.

 • Represented former Chinese diplomat in a Second Circuit appeal from a criminal conviction in the Eastern District of New York.
 Co-authored briefs resulting in grant of new trial on top counts and vacatur of 190-month sentence.